negrutiu/nsis-nscurl/NScurl.readme.md

 ```nsis
 /STATUS "Waiting|Running|Complete"
 ```
+Enumerate transfers based on their _queue status_:
-- `Waiting`: enumerate transfers that are still waiting in the queue
+- `Waiting`: transfers that are still waiting in the queue
-- `Running`: enumerate transfers currently in progress
+- `Running`: transfers currently in progress
-- `Complete`: enumerate complete/aborted/failed transfers
+- `Complete`: transfers complete, aborted or failed

 Multiple `/STATUS` parameters are allowed.